Book a free consult

 leadership psychological safety safety trust vulnerability Aug 29, 2023

-My somewhat worn version of Brené Brown's book
+My somewhat worn version of Brené Brown's book "Dare to Lead"

 Have you ever been in a meeting where something uncomfortable is being discussed, often a difficult change that must take place, and the leader says, “What questions do you have?” and there’s nothing but crickets and the leader thinks things are just fine while the rest of the group is wondering what fresh new hell is about to descend on them?
 I think most of us recognize the lack of psychological safety here.